Matching with Nested and Bundled Pandora Boxes: Introduction

-\paragraph{Fixed-orientation algorithms and positive result} In Section \ref{sec:unordered}, we utilize our nested-boxes machinery to create two approximation algorithms for Pandora's Matching Problem.
-We first define \emph{fixed-orientation} algorithms that fix in advance an order of inspection within each edge $\{i,j\}$, e.g. endpoint $i$ inspects prior to $j$.
-Once an orientation is fixed, each edge now has well-defined stages of inspection, and the problem becomes an instance of Pandora's Nested-Box Problem subject to a matching constraint.
-We show that, given a fixed orientation $\O$ of all edges, the nested-boxes descending procedure obtains a $1/2$-approximation relative to the optimal algorithm that also respects that orientation.
-From these results, we obtain two approximation algorithms for the Pandora's Matching Problem, one randomized and one deterministic.
+\paragraph{Fixed-orientation algorithms} In Section \ref{sec:unordered}, we utilize our nested-boxes machinery to create two approximation algorithms for Pandora's Matching Problem.

-\begin{theorem*}[Main result] Thre exists an algorithm which obtains a $1/4$-approximation for Pandora's Matching Problem.
+\begin{theorem*}[Main result] There exists an algorithm which obtains a $1/4$-approximation for Pandora's Matching Problem.
 The guarantee holds even if each edge's pair of values may be arbitrarily correlated with each other. \end{theorem*}

-Both of these algorithms work by first fixing an orientation of edges, and then running the $1/2$-approximation descending procedure on the fixed-orientation setting.
+Both of these algorithms work by first fixing an order of inspection (an ``orientation'') for each edge, and then running the $1/2$-approximation descending procedure on the fixed-orientation setting.
+Finally, we consider simpler deterministic algorithms, and demonstrate that a very natural class of \emph{edge-based fixed-orientation} algorithms also cannot achieve a constant approximation factor.